Search

 We’re relocating the station about 600m west of its current location, as the footprint of the existing station doesn't provide the required space for the new station.

-The first phase of the works started in early 2024 and over a 16-month programme, we will be delivering the new station building which will have an accessible footbridge with lifts providing access to two platforms.
+Over a 16-month programme, we're delivering the new station building which will have an accessible footbridge with lifts providing access to both platforms.

 East Kilbride Enhancements - Hairmyres new station update - April 2024 (youtube.com)